postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

   ),

   (
-    'I think tomatos are incredible on burgers.', pgml.embed(
+    'I think tomatoes are incredible on burgers.', pgml.embed(
       'mixedbread-ai/mxbai-embed-large-v1',
-      'I think tomatos are incredible on burgers.'
+      'I think tomatoes are incredible on burgers.'
     )
   );
 ```